 “But…” Shunal looked at the Rift Key and narrowed his eyes, “Mysterva gave it to me, though…”

 “Just hand it over!”
 Malduk exclaimed, “We can get it back later, if you don’t screw this up!”

 Shunal sighed a bit and handed over, lowering his head in defeat, “Fine… but please give it back later.
 It was a gift.”

 Jia smirked a bit, taking the Rift Key from Shunal and nodded, “We’ll see.”
 She said, then lead him up the stairs to the upper deck.

 Once outside, Shunal took in a deep breath of cold air.
-He looked around to notice that they were in a cold place and the docks near the ship were mostly covered in snow.
-Oddly, this seemed quite familiar to him.
+He looked around to notice that they were in a very cold place and the docks near the ship were mostly covered in snow.
+Oddly, this looked quite familiar to him.
 This was also the first time Shunal was able to notice just how tall his new body was.
-He towered over not only Jia but even the male who was walking behind him with his scimitar drawn.
+He towered over not only Jia, but even the male who was walking behind him with his scimitar drawn.

 “Are we in Zet?”
 Shunal asked.

 “Yes,” Jia responded, “where were you when you died?”